The biggest Winter Meetings trades of all time

 The Winter Meetings mark the most unpredictable days on the offseason calendar, and through the decades we've seen the tides of the game shift repeatedly with some massive trades.

-Just as the 2023 Winter Meetings were ending in Nashville, Tenn., a trade sending a generational talent to the Bronx was completed.
+On Wednesday, we saw one of the game's most electric starting pitchers, Garrett Crochet, sent from the White Sox to the Red Sox for a significant prospect package.
 With that in mind, here is a look at some of the biggest swaps in Winter Meetings history, featuring a multitude of Hall of Famers and Hall of Famers-to-be:

 2023: Bombers bring Soto to the Bronx